Lake ForestDiscover Homes For Sale In

 You deserve the best in life — nothing less than a home in a community like Lake Forest.
 I am more than just an agent; I’m a full-service white glove real estate broker and it will be my pleasure to guide you through the city, screen available listings, and help you find the home that’s perfect for you.
 I also happen to be a full time resident of Lake Forest!

 If you’re thinking of selling your property or home in Lake Forest, I look forward to being of service.
 With over 18 years of experience in real estate, between real estate development, construction and sales, I have transacted over $4 billion.
 Clients trust me and my expertise, and know I’m always willing to go above and beyond to achieve the absolute best results for them.
+Also, check these other communities that I cater to; North Shore Chicago, Evanston, Glencoe, Glenview, Highland Park, Kenilworth, Lake Bluff, Northfield, Wilmette, and Winnetka.

 The Best Highlights of the Lake Forest